Mus (card game): Starting the game

 In the first game, the dealer is selected randomly.
 After that, the dealer will be the last game's first player.
 In this way, the speaking order changes in each game and all the players get to be the first one to speak at some point.
 The dealer shuffles the cards and their left hand player cuts the deck.
 After this, they deal four cards, one card at a time, to each player starting with the player to their right and finishing with themself.
 Once the cards have been dealt, they put the deck aside and the game begins.
 The first player to speak will be the player at the right hand side of the dealer.
 Being the dealer is disadvantageous because ties are solved by speaking order: in case of a tie the person who spoke first wins.

-"Mus" or "No mus"
+"Musa" or "Musik ez"

-Starting with the player to the right hand side of the dealer (known as Mano), each player declares whether or not they want to have a discard phase.
-By turns they say either "Mus" (to agree on discard) or "No mus".
+Starting with the player to the right hand side of the dealer (known as Esku), each player declares whether or not they want to have a discard phase.
+By turns they say either "Musa" (to agree on discard) or "Musik ez".
 The turn to speak is as follows: